 One research project led by Dr Sabine Rohrmann, of the University of Zurich, Switzerland will use the WCRF grant to study the relationship between plant-based diets, and cancer risk and death.
 Plant-based diets have been growing in popularity in recent years, but there is a plethora of conflicting information about the health effects of this diet.
 Recently, international experts of the influential EAT-Lancet Commission recommended a mostly plant-based, sustainable diet.
 However, the effects of this diet on health, and particularly cancer, have yet to be evaluated.
 This study will use data from the UK Biobank study to determine the relationship between plant-based diets, and cancer risk and death.

 Another grant will see Dr Alessandro Carrer of the Veneto Institute of Molecular Medicine, Italy, investigate if sweetened drinks increase the risk of pancreatic cancer.
 Pancreatic cancer is among the deadliest forms of cancer, and there is evidence of a link between high fructose consumption and the risk of developing this cancer.
-This study will use mouse models to identify the processes linking fructose consumption and pancreatic cancer.

 For the first time, WCRF has also partnered with Cancer Australia in co-funding three research projects based in Australia which are investigating the role of diet, nutrition physical activity in primary cancer prevention.